pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * singers: purge singer without them coming back from the web site
 * in edit: show diff with similar song
-* edit "pro-mode", canvas copy paste for chords and lyrics
+* edit "pro-mode", canvas copy and paste for chords and lyrics
 * edit lyrics: not updated!  should be on timeout like chords?
 * edit lyrics: one blank row is now two? at section end?
 * messages for file task completions or failures.